nhubaotruong/league-of-legends-linux-garena-script/README.md

+## Fixes for when a new LOL patch broke the game [`here`](./fixes/README.md)
+---
 ## For the old python script, checkout branch [`main-python`](https://github.com/nhubaotruong/league-of-legends-linux-garena-script/tree/main-python).
 This is now using an AppImage file (bash script inside) for zero dependency
----
-## Help wanted: Please help me with the required libs on Ubuntu, Fedora, Solus, etc... and testing with NVIDIA gpus (on laptop and desktop).
-I'm only familiar with Arch libs and AMD gpus (Intel should be similar)
 ---
 ## Please note that you are using this project on your own discretion, we don't hold any responsibility for any actions taken on you/on your account
 ---